benbovy/xproj/README.md

 ## Non-Goals

-- Enforce too strict conventions on how CRS should be represented in Xarray datasets or dataarrays (i.e., coordinate names and attributes, CRS format, etc.) and/or in Xarray supported I/O formats.
+- Being strongly opinionated on how CRS should be represented as metadata in Xarray objects and/or in Xarray supported I/O formats.
 This is left to other Xarray extensions and format specifications (e.g., GeoZarr, GeoTIFF, GeoParquet, etc.).
 - Provide a common set of tools (implementations) for re-projecting data.
 This highly depends on the data type (i.e., raster, vector, etc.) or application and it is best handled by other Xarray extensions.